aabadie/riot-course-exercises/riot-networking/shell-basic-native/README.md

           TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
   ```

+## Start 2 native instances

-3. Build the `gnrc_networking` example application for native:
+1. Build the `gnrc_networking` example application for native:

   ```sh
   $ make -C ~/riot-course/RIOT/examples/gnrc_networking all
   ```

-4. In separate terminals, start 2 native instances of RIOT on each `tap`
+2. In separate terminals, start 2 native instances of RIOT on each `tap`
 interface created (use `tap0` and `tap1`):

   ```sh